senuj05/senuj05/README.md

 I’m pursuing a Bachelor’s degree in Statistics and Computer Science at the University of Illinois Urbana-Champaign.
 My passion lies in exploring the intersection of data science, machine learning, and web development.

-### 🌱 I’m currently learning:
-- Machine Learning and Data Science techniques
-- Web Development with HTML, CSS, and JavaScript
-- Real-time application development using OpenCV and TensorFlow

-### 💼 Professional Background:
-- **Applied Technologies for Learning in Arts and Sciences Intern** at the University of Illinois Urbana-Champaign:
-  - Conducted comprehensive data analysis on campus safety incidents, identifying trends and patterns.
-  - Developed a machine learning model to predict future incidents based on historical data.

-- **Website Designer** at Wheels For All (Non-Profit Organization):
-  - Led the redesign of the organizational website, enhancing functionality and user experience.

-### 🔭 I’m working on:
-- **Real-Time Age and Gender Prediction Application**: A real-time application using OpenCV, TensorFlow, and pre-trained models for age and gender prediction.
-- **Campus Safety Analysis Project**: Analyzing campus safety data to provide detailed and timely information to the UIUC community.

 ## 📫 How to reach me:
 - **LinkedIn**: [Senuvi Jayasinghe](https://www.linkedin.com/in/senuvi-jayasinghe-b537221a0)